-How you get around to seeing all these wonderful sites depends on you.
+There are a variety of transportation options, which can bring you to these wonderful sites.
 Germany is famous for its Autobahn, where car fanatics can speed along without restriction.
-Were you aware that there are over 644,000 kilometers of highways and rural roads in Germany?
+Were you aware that there are over 645,000 kilometers of highways and rural roads in Germany?
 Getting from one city to the next by car should not prove to be a problem at all.
 The road network is well-maintained and does not lack in traffic signs and signposts.

 Taking the Train

 If you prefer to gaze at the scenery while travelling through Germany, trains will be your best bet.
 The German train company Deutsche Bahn does not only serve tourists and Germans visiting other cities, but it is essential for thousands of commuters travelling to work every day.